unturned-info/unturned-3-knowledgebase/docs/Server Hosting/ServerHosting.md

         ```

     !!! note
-        In this example MyServer is used as the ServerID for savedata and configuration purposes.
+        In this example, MyServer is used as the ServerID for save data and configuration purposes.

 3. Cleanly shutdown the server once it finishes loading:

         shutdown

     Running it will have created a "MyServer" directory in U3DS > Servers.
-This is where all savedata and configuration files are kept.
-Changing the `MyServer` ServerID in the launch arguments can be done to run multiple servers at once, or to keep savedata separate.
+This is where all save data and configuration files are kept.
+Changing the `MyServer` ServerID in the launch arguments can be done to run multiple servers at once, or to keep save data separately.

-For an example script open the built-in `ExampleServer.sh` file.
+For an example script, open the built-in `ExampleServer.sh` file.
 !!! example
     The included `ExampleServer.sh` serves as an example script

 ## How to Configure a Server

-Each individual ServerID has its own savedata and configuration.
+Each individual ServerID has its own save data and configuration.

 1. Determine the ServerID.
 This is the name after the +InternetServer/ or +LanServer/ command.
 2. Navigate to U3DS > Servers > ServerID.

 ### Launch Commands

-Launch commands are setup in the Server > `Commands.dat` file.
+Launch commands are set up in the Server > `Commands.dat` file.
 Each line should have only one command.

 Common useful commands are: